-8. To nurture close and mutually beneficial commercial relationships between suppliers and customers, the contract should focus not only on contractual relief but also on securing business continuity and disaster recovery to some reasonable extent.
+7. To nurture close and mutually beneficial commercial relationships between suppliers and customers, the contract should focus not only on contractual relief but also on securing business continuity and disaster recovery to the extent reasonable under the circumstances.
+It is fair to expect each party to prepare to some degree for possible "unexpected" events.

-9. The affected party should also:

-1) continually notify the other party while Force Majeure is ongoing, describing its plan, efforts and any timeline to resume performance to whatever extent possible, and

-2) notify the other party upon the cessation of the event of Force Majeure.
+- 8. The affected party should also: - a) continually notify the other party while Force Majeure is ongoing, describing its plan, efforts, and any timeline to resume performance to whatever extent possible, and - b) notify the other party upon the cessation of the event of Force Majeure.

-10. Any notice of Force Majeure should conform to the notice provision of the contract, but should also go to the other party's operations contacts for them to offer their own mitigation suggestions.
+9. Any notice of Force Majeure should conform to the notice provision of the contract, but should also go to the other party's operations contacts for them to offer their own mitigation suggestions.